gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: sc-r-power

    (6)
+   power 6 for the radial term in the soft-core equation.

+   (48)
-   the power of the radial term in the soft-core equation.
-Possible values are 6 and 48.
-6 is more standard, and is the default.
-When 48 is used, then sc-alpha should generally be much lower (between 0.001 and 0.003).
+   (deprecated) power 48 for the radial term in the soft-core equation.
+   Note that sc-alpha should generally be much lower (between 0.001 and 0.003).

 .. mdp:: sc-coul